Poor Assumptions Kill Relationships

 Some assumptions are true until they aren’t and cause only minor hiccups when they don’t hold true: we schedule our days on the assumption that our kitchen appliances will work today if they worked yesterday.
 When the dishwasher fails, it is an inconvenience and we need to make arrangements to make do without it until we can repair or replace it.
 Most of us also carry an assumption that things break, which helps us make sense of the disruption.
 Although we feel frustrated, there is no lasting damage except possibly to our bank accounts.

-WHEN WE MAKE ASSUMPTIONS ABOUT PEOPLE, WE CREATE LONG-TERM PROBLEMS.
+WHEN WE MAKE POOR ASSUMPTIONS ABOUT PEOPLE, WE CREATE LONG-TERM PROBLEMS.

 We live our lives in relationship with other people.
 We are wired to seek out emotional connections with others, and we are not physically self-sufficient.